cypress-io/cypress-documentation/content/guides/core-concepts/cypress-app.md

 <DocsImage src="/img/guides/core-concepts/cypress-app/spec-explorer.png" alt="The Spec Explorer"></DocsImage>

-On choosing your browser in the Launchpad, you'll be presented with a list of your specs, their names, locations, and associated metadata columns.
+On choosing your browser in the Launchpad, you'll be presented with a list of your specs, their names, locations, and data from your latest recorded runs.
 Here you can launch specs by clicking them, create new blank or example specs, or search specs by name (handy for large test suites).

 We've made the following spec metadata available directly in the Spec Explorer:

 #### Last updated

-This column shows when the code of this spec was last updated, using your local system's own file metadata.
+This column shows when the code of this spec was last updated, using your local system's own metadata.
 This metadata will vary from machine to machine, as it reflects the state of the code as stored on that computer.

 #### Latest runs

-This column shows the last time the spec was run, and what status was returned.
+This column shows the last time the spec was run, and the last four returned statuses.
 This metadata comes from the Dashboard (see [note above](#Overview)) so should be the same everywhere.

 #### Average duration

-This column shows the average time taken to run the entire spec file.
+This column shows the average time taken to run the entire spec file, over the last four runs.
 Again, this metadata comes from the Dashboard.

 ### Project Runs